stolksdorf/nomic-17aug2015/how2play.md

 for example: `bca7e9b2476aa1d42c13196b358e847b388b3a6c` is the git commit hash of [Scott's first pull request](https://github.com/stolksdorf/nomic/pulls), so [https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.bca7e9b2476aa1d42c13196b358e847b388b3a6c](https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.bca7e9b2476aa1d42c13196b358e847b388b3a6c) will get a random number between 1 and 6, using this as the seed.
 Therefore it will always be 4.

+### implicit rules
+There are some aspects of the game that will not be listed as a changable rule, but still will take effect.
+Most of these will be obvious, but we'll list them here for reference.

+* Players will obey the rules at all times
+* Players are considered playing the game unless explicitly stated
+* It is assumed that when you propose a rule change, you are in favour of it.
+If you wish to vote against your own rule, you must state that within the pull request of the proposal.

 ### moderators

 Each moderator will be set as a `collaborator` on the github repo, all other players will be `contributors`.
 Their job is to merge in approved pull requests, close disapproved ones, and update scores if need be.
-We will have **two moderators**: Jared and Scott.
+We will have two moderators

+* JMtyler
+* stolksdorf

 If we feel the need to appoint more, we can.
 Just let the mods know.

+### the arbiter
+The arbiter is an impartial non-player who, if need be, can be used for the game. eg. Determining the starting player order. **ktrain** will be our arbiter for this round.